+VLFBERHT+ | Robotics

 Immutable Audit Chain

-Every verification decision, GQS value, sensor reading, and authorization event cryptographically logged.
+Every verification decision, quality score, sensor reading, and authorization event cryptographically logged.
 Chains cannot be modified post-hoc.
 Required for IEC 62304 medical device software traceability and post-incident investigation.

 Use Cases